Three ways to stop patient no-shows and improve patient access.

 Earlier this year, our partner athenahealth, performed an analysis of over 4.2 million patient appointments and found a direct correlation between patient wait times and appointment cancellation rates.
 This is the most comprehensive study of patient appointments we have come across.
 Most studies have a 1,000 patients to pull from, not 4.2 million!

-Here are our two favorite quotes from a great study by athenahealth that shows that the best way to stop patient no-shows is to get patients appointments now.
+Here are our two favorite quotes from this eye-opening study by athenahealth that highlights, the best way to stop patient no-shows is to get patients appointments now.

-Shorter Wait Times is The Way to Stop Patient No-Shows
+Shorter Wait Times is The Number One Way to Stop Patient No-Shows

 “An analysis of 4.2 million appointments scheduled in 2016 by 13,000 providers found that shorter appointment lead times can be critical to getting new patients in the door.”